-The total number of credits to complete the Master of Science with Major in Nursing program varies depending on the chosen program concentration.
-See the individual program descriptions for the specific course credit requirements for each graduate nursing concentration.
+The total number of credits to complete the Master of Science in Nursing program varies depending on the chosen program concentration.
+See the individual program descriptions for the specific credit requirements of each graduate nursing concentration.

 Courses for the Nurse Practitioner program are 12 weeks in length.
 The Nurse Executive sequence is 8 week theory courses and 16 week practicum courses.
-The Nursing Education sequence is 8 week courses.
-Students enrolled in the nurse executive and nursing education concentration are unable to take 2 courses concurrently and must take courses according to their graduation plan.
+The Nursing Education and Nursing Informatics sequences are 8 week courses.